manhattanhq/manhattan/readme.md

 #### MAKE

-> Connects a pharmaceutical company its producing drugs.
+> Connects a drug with the pharmaceutical company producing it.

 Each drug can be produced by **at most one** pharmaceutical company, while a pharmaceutical company can be producing **any number** of drugs.

+Additionally, each drug can be produced by a pharmaceutical company, while a pharmaceutical company might **not be producing** some drugs out of the totally registered ones.

 - Mapping Cardinality
   - **1:N**